Stalingrad Front: Formation

-Defense of Stalingrad
+Defence of Stalingrad

 On July 23, Sixth Army began a pincer operation with its XIV and XXIV Panzer Corps against 62nd Army.
 By the end of the next day two rifle divisions of the army had been pushed aside to the north, the army's right flank had been deeply penetrated and partly encircled in the Maiorovsky region before the advance had to be slowed due to supply difficulties and Soviet resistance.
 Stalin ordered the half-formed tank armies into the attack against the northern pincer, which began on the 25th.
 While these attacks were too disjointed to achieve decisive results, by the next day German progress was halted, with Soviet tanks breaking into the rear of XIV Corps, and a 35 km gap remaining between the pincers.
 The rebuilding 21st Army joined the counterstroke that day as well.

 During the remainder of the month these actions continued to stymie the German advance and wear down their strength, and also relieve the partially-encircled Soviet force, although at considerable cost in men and vehicles.
 On July 28, the STAVKA released an additional nine fresh rifle divisions to the front from the Reserve of the Supreme High Command.
 Two days later, Lt.
 Gen. V.I.
 Chuikov was reassigned from the command of 64th Army to Gordov's deputy commander of the front; Lt.
 Gen. M.S.
 Shumilov took over command of the 64th.

 On August 1, the order of battle of the Stalingrad Front was as follows: